 Here's why diversification is more critical than ever:

 Regulatory Clarity Is Creating New Asset Classes.
-With Europe's MiCA framework setting standardized crypto rules and U.S. Bitcoin ETF approvals unlocking institutional capital, new categories like tokenized assets and stablecoins are becoming legitimate portfolio components.
+With Europe's MiCA framework setting standardized crypto rules and U.S. Bitcoin and Ethereum ETF approvals unlocking institutional capital, new categories like tokenized assets and stablecoins are becoming legitimate portfolio components.
 Understanding how to diversify your crypto portfolio now includes assets that didn't exist three years ago.

 Understanding Crypto Market Capitalization Tiers